Codingschule/restart-docker/README.md

 # run the environment
 docker compose up -d
 ```
+Have look to your docker.desktop.
+The GUI for your database will be on [http://localhost:8081](http://localhost:8081).
+You can find the passwords in the .env file.

 ### Re-Create your environment
 If you allready have a working environment and you need to re-create it you can do the following.